lsst-dm/panda_lsst_io/src/admin/pilot_env_on_cvmfs.rst

 Pilot Environment on CVMFS
 ==========================

-To make sure pilot can run with all required environments, we maintained a pilot environment to deploy necessary packages to cvmfs.
+To make sure that the pilot can run in various environments across sites, we maintain the pilot environment by deploying necessary packages to cvmfs.

 Contents in Pilot Environment
 -----------------------------

-Here are the main contents in pilot environment:
+Here are the main contents in a pilot environment:

-- Conda environment with necessary packages.
+- Conda environment with necessary dependencypackages.

 - Pilot wrapper.

-- Pilot.
+- Pilot (Pilot can be located on a http server, github, cvmfs and somewhere else.
+With the same Conda environment, different pilots can be used).

 - Pilot configuration file and Rucio configuration file (for Rucio integration).

-- [optional] BPS deployment
+- [optional] BPS deployment (For special BPS versions or patches).

 - Setup files for users to setup PanDA environment.
-Users can run the setup files to setup LSST stack and PanDA environment, in order to submit jobs to PanDA.
+Users can source the files to setup LSST stack and PanDA environment, in order to submit jobs to PanDA.

 How to manage it